mr2raccoon/caactus/README.md

 ## E Batch Processing
 - Follow the [documentation for batch processing](https://www.ilastik.org/documentation/basics/batch)
 - store the images you want to process in the 0_2_original_tif_batch_images directory
-- Perform steps D.2 to D.5 in batch mode, explained in detail below (E.2 to E.5)
+- Perform steps D.2 to D.5 in batch mode, as explained in detail below (E.2 to E.5)

 ### E.1 Rename Files
 - Rename the `.tif-files` so that they contain information about your cells and experimental conditions
 - Create a csv-file that contains the information you need in columns.
 Each row corresponds to one image.
-Follow the same order as in your plate and sequence of image acquisition.
+Follow the same order as the sequence of image acquisition.
 - The script will rename your files in the following format ```columnA-value1_columnB-value2_columnC_etc.tif ``` eg. as seen in the example below picture 1 (well A1 from our plate) will be named ```strain-ATCC11559_date-20241707_timepoint-6h_biorep-A_techrep-1.tif ```
 - Call the `rename` script from the cmd prompt to rename all your original `.tif-files` to their new name.
-- hole command: `python rename.py -c \path\to\config.toml`
+- whole command: `python rename.py -c \path\to\config.toml`

  ![96-well-plate](https://github.com/mr2raccoon/caactus/blob/main/images/96_well_setup.png)